 In parallel to the massive digital transformation that changed the way we work, consume and interact through the digital medium, threat actors also revamped their capabilities.
 In recent years, supply chain attacks have gone from rare to increasingly common, and the payoff for threat actors of all stripes that successfully compromise a Managed Service Provider (MSP) far outweighs either the investment or risk.

 In this post, we will describe how MSPs have become the most lucrative targets for cybercrime and nation-state attacks.
-We’ll cover the recent history of attacks and what MSPs should do keep themselves – and their clients – safe.
+We’ll cover the recent history of attacks and what MSPs should do to keep themselves – and their clients – safe.

 A Brief History Of Recent Attacks On MSPs